 - 2009 Bexx Caswell from North Bennett Street School and Simmons College School of Library & Information Science, currently the Vail Conservation Technician at Massachusetts Institute of Technology Libraries.

-This year, we are fortunate to host two interns: Kristi Westberg from West Dean College Conservation Studies, and Henry Hebert from the University of North Carolina at Chapel Hill School of Information & Library Science.
+This year, we are fortunate to host two interns: Kristi Westberg from West Dean College Conservation Studies, and Henry Hebert (archived) from the University of North Carolina at Chapel Hill School of Information & Library Science.
 Kristi will be conducting a collection-wide survey on ISU Library Special Collections’ historical cookbook collection.
 Henry will be stabilizing ISU Library Special Collections’ Civil War diaries for digitization, and will perform any necessary conservation treatment after digitization is completed.
 Both interns will also perform conservation treatments on the newly acquired Harvey collection of landscape architecture texts, in preparation for an exhibit in Fall 2010.
 You’ll be hearing more from them soon as they dive into their projects.